 Allow parallel execution

 Process multiple files in parallel, using multiple threads.
-The maximum number of files indexed in parallel is 8 for 64-bit mode and 2 for 32-bit mode.
+The maximum number of files indexed in parallel is 8 files for 64-bit Manifold.
 That provides parallelism for indexing speed while leaving reasonable resources for continued work in other Manifold sessions or other applications

 For each LAS or LAZ file found in folders and sub-folders, the dialog displays the name and relative path to the file, the size of the file and the status of the file.
 Status is one of:

 Create indices and metadata files for all files in the folders and subfolders.

 Spatial indices allow far faster work with spatial data, but spatial indices designed for general GIS work are not efficient with the very large numbers of individual point objects in a typical LiDAR data set.
 Manifold therefore builds a specialized index for point cloud data when linking to LAS or LAZ files individually or when using the librarylas dataport to create a data source linked from a folder containing LAS or LAZ files.